Visit California

 Users explored more destinations within California, suggesting they found more value and interest in the updated content structure.

-2.7x faster loading times
+loading times

 The streamlined structure and efficient code enhanced the user experience, especially for mobile users, resulting in faster loading and higher engagement.